When a new startup launches, there’s an impulse to reject corporate structure.

 Making It Work

-Staying connected is key to making our model work.
+Staying connected is key to making our model work, and the most important aspect of future of work.
 Here are the protocols that help us sync:

 We record everything.
 Finding a meeting time that works for everyone isn’t practical when you have team members in New Zealand, Argentina, San Francisco, and Lithuania (just to name a few), so we typically don’t try.
-Instead, when we do have video conferences between a couple or a few people, we record them and post them in the proper Slack channel, so others can contribute to the conversation despite not having been there live.
+Instead, when we do have video conferences between a couple or a few people, we record them and post them in the proper Slack channel, so others can contribute to the conversation despite not having been there live, an ideal example of an asynchronous workplace.
 That spares our employees from having to participate in endless Zoom calls, but it doesn’t keep them in the dark.

 We crowdsource feedback.
 Requests for comments (also known as RFCs in Argyle parlance) are as ubiquitous to our workplace as emails are to traditional companies.
 RFCs are a way for our team members to solicit ideas from their colleagues on a certain topic.
 It works like this: If someone has an idea on how to improve a business or software process, they draft their idea in Notion